Union Oyster House: History

+The original building, which still stands between two later constructions, was completed around 1716.
+It has an angled front which follows the courses of Marshall Street (the two-bay section) and Union Street (three bays), matching the length of 36 ft given in the deeds of 1737 to 1742.
+It is not known whether both sides were built at the same time; the vertical joint line in the brickwork between the two has led to some historians believing that the Marshall Street portion was built later.
+The fact that the second-floor joists are at right-angles to the summer beams, even with the angling of the Marshall Street section, suggests that the two sections were built concurrently.

-The building itself was built around 1716.
-In 1742, before it became a restaurant, Hopestill Capen's dress goods business, At the Sign of the Cornfields, occupied the property.
+In 1742, before it became a restaurant, Hopestill Capen's dry goods business, At the Sign of the Cornfields, occupied the property.
 In 1771, printer Isaiah Thomas published his newspaper, the Massachusetts Spy, on the second floor.
-The restaurant originally opened as the Atwood & Bacon Oyster House on August 3, 1826.
+Ebenezer Hancock, the first paymaster general of the Continental Army, used it as headquarters during the Revolutionary War.
+The restaurant originally opened as the Atwood & Bacon Oyster House on October 7, 1826.
+It was then that the oak (possibly mahogany) semi-circular oyster bar was installed.
+The inner section of the bar was originally soapstone but was covered in a copper sheet by the 1940s.

+Around 1890, Charles Forster is believed to have introduced the toothpick to America at the restaurant.
+It is alleged that he offered some Harvard University scholars a free meal if they would request toothpicks after they ate.
+Forster chose Union Oyster House to test his scheme, and arranged for several well-dressed Harvard men to ask out loud for toothpicks.
+The restaurant began to offer them on small trays after meals.

+The building's original two dormer windows were removed in 1895 and added again around 1938, including a third one above the section on Marshall Street before 1945.
+The slate roof was replaced by asphalt shingles in 1997, forty years after the roof sign was added.

+A fire in 1951 engulfed the second floor.

-The Union Oyster House has had several famous people in history as regular diners, including the Kennedy family, John F. Kerry, and Daniel Webster.
+The Union Oyster House has had several notable people in history as regular diners, including the Kennedy family, John F. Kerry and Daniel Webster.
 Webster was known for regularly consuming at least six plates of oysters.
-In 1796, Louis Philippe was living in exile on the second floor.
-He earned his living by teaching French to young women.
+In 1796, Louis Philippe was living in exile on the second floor, today's Pine Room, which has an original fireplace in the front northern corner of the room.
+The future king earned his living by teaching French to young women.
 Labor economist and Haverford College president John Royston Coleman worked here incognito as a "salad-and-sandwich man" for a time in the 1970s and documented the experience in his book The Blue Collar Journal.

 As of 2015, the restaurant was selling an estimated 60,000 plates of oysters each year (or 164 plates daily).